RolandPheasant/TailBlazer/README.md

 Feel free to get involved by reporting issues and submitting a feature request.
 Feedback is welcome and and is required to make this a first class system.
 But before raising an issue check out [issues](https://github.com/RolandPheasant/TailBlazer/issues) to see whether one has already been raised.

-## Update 1: Building Tail Blazer
+## Building Tail Blazer

 There has been an enthusiastic and indeed overwhelming demand for Tail Blazer and many people have asked where can they get it from.
 When I get the time I will create an official packaged release but for now anyone who want to use it can either

  - Fork, clone or download the source code and build using Visual Studio 2015
  - Grab the binaries from the [release page](https://github.com/RolandPheasant/TailBlazer/releases), extract and double click TailBlazer.exe to run.
 These releases will be regularly updated.

-## Update 2: Performance
+## Performance

 I have been doing some major performance work see this  [Fast scrolling](https://github.com/RolandPheasant/TailBlazer/blob/master/Documents/Fast%20Scrolling.md).
-And I have to say I am absolutely delighted with the response.
+And I have to say I am absolutely delighted with the result.

 ## Roll call of honour